darkosisak/WQU-Group12-Capstone/README.md

 The complete code used in the Capstone project is contained in the Capstone_course.ipynb.
 This includes the machine learning modeling part and the data structures section dealing with the analysis of different bar construction methods.

+## Disclaimer

+The Trend Scanning technique introduces a look-forward bias.
+The purpose of the code is to prove or disprove assumptions presented in the Capstone project.
+Please take this into consideration if you intend to use it for trading.

 ## Running the code in Colaboratory

 You can seamlessly run the Capstone_course.ipynb in Colaboratory if you have a gmail account by clicking on the Colaboratory button on the top of the notebook.